 After extensive research into the fashion industry, we were surprised to find out how much pollution is produced by clothing, especially the waste and plastic contained in every single garment.
 That’s why, we are highly committed to reducing all the use of fabrics that don’t satisfy our strategic pillars.
 We don’t use any hardware like elastic, zippers and conventional buttons to ensure our garments to be 100% biodegradable.

-Treekid designs are manufactured mixing colourful fabrics from the world and the always trending denim.
-We also use natural fabrics like GOTS certified Organic cotton and hemp, which are carefully sourced by Australian wholesale stockists ensuring all the certification required.
+Treekid designs are manufactured mixing colourful fabrics from all over the world, combined with denim.
+Natural fabrics like GOTS certified Organic cotton and hemp are also used, which are carefully sourced by Australian wholesale stockists ensuring all the certification required.

-Once we started the selection of our colourful fabrics, we just fell in love with the stunning and multicoloured designs of African waxed cotton, which was carefully sourced by Bashiri (Australia) which supports and respects local artisans in West Africa that handcraft these colourful textiles, doing business at local and fair market prices, getting to know each artist and supplier personally, establishing rapport and learning about the materials they create before purchasing.
-As Bashiri trades directly with the artisans, there is not a certificate per se, even though the trade conditions match those of certified programs.
+We fell in love with the stunning and multicoloured designs of African waxed cotton, which was carefully sourced by Bashiri (Australia) which supports and respects local artisans in West Africa that handcraft these colourful textiles.
+They also do business at local and fair market prices, getting to know each artist and supplier personally, establishing rapport and learning about the materials they create before purchasing.

-Our denim is mostly upcycled, coming from two sources, pre-loved jeans which is donated by our closest community and now as a consequence of our deep concern from THE NEW DENIM PROJECT, which is a new textile project in Guatemala that is focused in producing textile made from denim waste and upcycled cotton turning them back into fibres, spin them again into fine yarns and finally converting them into a 100% sustainable eco-cotton fabric, find more about its PROCESS.
+Our denim is mostly upcycled; pre-loved jeans which are donated by our closest community.
+Through sourcing denim, we discovered The New Denim Project, which is a new textile project in Guatemala that is focused on producing textiles made from denim waste and upcycled cotton.
+The fibres are spun into fine yarns enabling 100% sustainable eco-cotton fabric.
+Learn more about The New Denim Project here.